 If you would like to invest monthly and use the set it and forget it approach, I can recommend M1 Finance.
 It is an app that asks you questions to set your investment strategy, and they automate it.
 For free!

 Start Your Side Hustle

 The income you receive from your 9-5 will probably be your prime income source.
-While 40K is a good salary, you can invest more money monthly and work toward your financial goals faster when you start a side hustle.
+When you start a side hustle, you can invest more money monthly and work toward your financial goals faster.

 What you are thinking about what side hustle would fit you, think about the things you enjoy.
 What do you like to do?
 What are you good at?
 There will be some side gigs that you enjoy doing and will give you extra money every month.